 - Scientific studies show that with appropriate treatment programs, a home, a job, and a stable, supportive environment most people on the registry will not re-offend.

-- Some people, perhaps many, could avoid becoming sex offenders and having to register if they could seek treatment at the first acknowledgement of a problem.
+- Some people, perhaps many, could avoid commuting a sex offense and having to register if they could seek treatment at the first acknowledgement of a problem.
 But many are rightfully afraid of the stigma and legal response they face in these circumstances.